olebole/irafdoc/doc/mtlocal.ridsout.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  [1] Convert all records in the IDSOUT file to IRAF images, with the root image name being <tt>"aug83"</tt>.
+  [1] Convert all records in the IDSOUT file to IRAF images, with the root image name being <span style="font-family: monospace;">"aug83"</span>.
 The IDSOUT file is the first file on the tape, which is mounted on mtb.

   	cl&gt; rcardimage mtb[1] | ridsout aug83